jyng/jyng.github.io/_posts/2017-03-21-food-challenge.md

 We also wanted to teach the relationship between food and how it impacts the environment, so being data-heavy wasn’t a high priority.

-## Defining Priorities

-We defined priorities internally to maintain focus on the right goals.
-We first created

-### Experiential over Literal

-We wanted to offer an engaging experience from copywriting to creative direction.

-### Fun over accurate

-While developing the copy, we saw how dry our voice came across when we tried to explain carbon impact.
-The copywriting team developed the copy, while I used color and typography to match the voice.

-### Mobile-first web app

-Going in, the product team knew that making it easy to access the app while or after eating would be ideal.
-We focused on core functionality for mobile then added secondary details on desktop.

 ## Initial Wireframes

 First, I split the UI elements into `Actions` and `Text` so I could understand the context.